NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

    ```
 You probably won't need to run your Hello World script again, so let's delete it and start over with something more useful.
 Let's open the .txt file we downloaded earlier.
 First we'll create a variable for our file name, which is a string - this can be in single or double quotes.
 Then type "with open" and in parenthesis your filename, 'r' indicating you want to open this file to 'read' it, and "as datafile:" on the next line type "data = datafile.read()" With these two lines of code you are saying that with the file opened, you'd like to read it.

-The "with" statement is a context manager that procides clean-up and assures that the file is automatically closed after you've read it.
+The "with" statement is a context manager that provides clean-up and assures that the file is automatically closed after you've read it.
 Other input arguments for "open" include "w", for example, if you wanted to write to the file.

 And to test that this worked.
 We'll print "data"